Day 29 - enter the San Juans (20.2 miles)

 On the way down to Dipping Lakes I still hadn’t hit any real hard section.
 Then as soon as leaving Dipping Lakes I got my first taste of the San Juan Wilderness, which I’m sure won’t be my last.

-I start the climb up where the trail disappears under snow but can see where it goes by my nap.
+I start the climb up where the trail disappears under snow but can see where it goes by my app on my phone.
 The snow was too steep to cross so I went upwards to get around.
 This only caused more problems as the higher I went the more snow.
 So I knew the general direction to go so I just started cutting new foot marks in the snow.
 It was very hard and a little dangerous.
 I did a lot of post holing, at times all the way to my waist.

 By now we were out in the opening and level so could see where to go.
 Again I got ahead of Butters.